-If you want people to find you, you have to make sure that the Google and other search engine bots crawling the web not only finds your site but likes what it sees.
+If you want people to find you, you have to make sure that Google and other search engine bots crawling the web not only find your site but like what they see.
 If Google can’t find your WordPress site, you won’t be indexed and will have zero chance of ending up on the first page.
 In this case, the only way for people to find your website would be if they are aware of your brand.

 How do Beginners do SEO?
 Plus How can I do SEO for my website?

 Here are 7 tips for opmitizing your blog or website to rank on Google.
 They are what I consider the 7 steps of good basic SEO.
 It answers the question: How do beginners do SEO?